 Observation of our most frequent garden winter birds

 I love watching the little and sometimes larger birds hanging out at our feeder.
-It’s a great way to observer the behavior of birds and one can learn quite a lot.
+It’s a great way to observe the behavior of birds and one can learn quite a lot.

 Tits & Nuthatches

 Tits are likely the most frequent visitors at our feeder.
-Depending on the species these little cute birds show a different behavior.
+Depending on the species these little cute birds show different behavior.
 Willow tits for example fly in, steal a sunflower seed and fly away immediately.
 Great tits on the other hand tend to sit for a longer time and can be quite picky on the seeds provided.
-Very often I see them picking a seed, throwing it away and look for a better alternative.
+Very often I see them picking a seed, throwing it away, and looking for a better alternative.
 Action is predicted when blue tits fly in as these beautiful little guys can be quite aggressive.
-We do have also Long-tailed tits nearby but they never visit us unfortunately.
+We do have also Long-tailed tits nearby but they never visit us, unfortunately.
 I think the word hasn’t spread enough.
 Besides the tits we have one of my favorite birds visiting us on a regular base and the talk is about the Eurasian nuthatch.
 These little guys are often mistaken with woodpeckers as they show some similarities.
-In German this little bird is often called „Specht-Meise“ that is translated into woodpecker tit.
-Nuthatches tend to visit our feeder and bulk as much seeds as they can carry or fly with before they take off again.
+In German, this little bird is often called „Specht-Meise“ which is translated into woodpecker tit.
+Nuthatches tend to visit our feeder and bulk as many seeds as they can carry or fly with before they take off again.

 House & tree sparrows

-A bit like with blue tits, when green finches check in trouble seems not to be far.
-In fact very often its the green finches that start a fight with other winter garden birds.
-Interestingly green finches drop in usually at around 1pm and stay for half an hour or so whereas other birds come and go all day long.
+A bit like with blue tits, when green finches check-in trouble seems not to be far.
+Very often it’s the greenfinches that start a fight with other winter garden birds.
+Interestingly green finches drop in usually at around 1 pm and stay for half an hour or so whereas other birds come and go all day long.

 We have daily visitors of woodpeckers.
 Some species however are very rare quests.
-Lesser spotted woodpeckers we only had for a couple of visits whereas green and grey headed woodpeckers come regularly.
-As it is getting colder I am sure that also the great spotted woodpecker will check in on a frequent base.
+Lesser-spotted woodpeckers we only had for a couple of visits whereas green and grey-headed woodpeckers come regularly.
+As it is getting colder I am sure that also the great spotted woodpecker will check in on a frequent basis.
 Woodpeckers love „smalec“ and enjoy the little winter snack that helps them to overcome the cold winter days.
 In times when the ground is not frozen mainly green woodpeckers drill holes in the hope for ants.
 However these days they seem to be pretty unlucky so „smalec“ is a good source of fat for them.

 Eurasian jays, ravens and common magpies